tsalufe/real-editor/README.md

 The following does not work because of github's CORS restrictions.
+Please go to https://github.com/tsalufe/real-editor/blob/master/real-editor.js and copy the code before dropping it directly on your browser.

 Add the following script tag to your html file,